Want to photograph a bright comet? Tips and equipment you need to capture a spectacular image

 Comet ATLAS by Michael Bate, Milton Keynes, 3 April 2020.
 Equipment: Olympus E-PL7 camera, Sky-Watcher Explorer 200PDS Newtonian reflector, Sky-Watcher HEQ5 mount

-While we go to great lengths to remove the effects of Earth’s rotation using equatorial tracking or autoguiding mounts, comets mess this up completely by having their own relative motion against the stars.
+While we go to great lengths to remove the effects of Earth’s rotation using equatorial tracking or autoguiding mounts, comets mess this up by having their own relative motion against the stars.

 Tracking the stars keeps them crisp and sharp, as long as your polar alignment is accurate, but a comet will often blur.